 metal composite bridge with partial veneers

 Adhesive composite bridges are utilized when a single tooth (normally front tooth) is missing.
-The procedure involves attaching a false composite tooth, that is modelled either by the dentist at the office or by the dental technician, to neighbouring teeth with the bonding technique.
+The procedure involves attaching a false composite tooth, that is modeled either by the dentist at the office or by the dental technician, to neighboring teeth with the bonding technique.

-The main advantage of this method is that there is no grinding of neighbouring teeth.
-Therefore, the neighbouring teeth are not damaged.
+The main advantage of this method is that there is no grinding of neighboring teeth.
+Therefore, the neighboring teeth are not damaged.
 This means that the patient can at any time revert to their natural teeth.

 A resin-bonded bridge looks and functions better than a removable denture but isn't as strong as fixed bridgework and typically doesn't function or last nearly as long as dental implants.